logto-io/logto/packages/connectors/connector-patreon/README.md

 ## Get started

 The Patreon connector enables end-users to sign in to your application using their own Patreon accounts via the Patreon OAuth 2.0 authentication protocol.
-This connector is adapted from the GitHub connector by Silverhand Inc., leveraging many of the same implementation patterns and configurations.
+This connector is adapted from the Hugging Face connector by Silverhand Inc., leveraging many of the same implementation patterns and configurations.

 ## Sign in with Patreon account